jbarrow/tinyhnsw/README.md

 # `tinyhnsw`

-TinyHNSW is a tiny, simple implementation of HNSW in Python with minimal dependencies.
+TinyHNSW is a tiny, simple vector database.
+It's built on a straightforward implementation of HNSW in Python with minimal dependencies.
-It has an associated set of tutorials that build up to understanding how HNSW works.
+It has an associated set of tutorials that build up to understanding how HNSW works, and how you can build your own TinyHNSW.

-⚠️ This tutorial is not yet complete -- it's merely something that I'm working on putting together.
-I will update the README as chapters are completed.
+⚠️ The vector database part of this works, but the tutorial is not yet complete.
+I will update the README checklist below as chapters and code are completed.

+⚠️ `tinyhnsw` is NOT production-quality.
+Compared to literally *any* standard implementation, it's slow and probably buggy.
+If you want to use an Approximate Nearest Neighbor library in a real application, consider something like FAISS.

 # Tutorial Outline